anuraglodhi/synlabs/README.md

 ## How to run
 Project uses postgres database.
 Create a postgres server and update its details in the .env file.
+You can also use the default hosted database.
 Create a database with name 'synlabs'

 Run the project using